MarcMogdanz/marcmogdanz.de/content/posts/security-txt-in-the-wild.md

 ---
-title: "Security.txt In The Wild"
+title: "Security.txt in the Wild"
 description: Crawling the Alexa Top 1000 websites and checking their security.txt file
 # author: ["Marc"]
 # aliases: ["/example"]